- Welcome to the Knowledge Base

 - Set a schedule for the process to run - as regularly as you like; hourly during weekdays is generally frequently enough.

-- Take a look at the Process Logs within the Automation area to check that the synchronsation is running.
-If the synchronisation stops a notification will appear in your Workbooks Desktop.
+- Take a look at the Process Logs within the Automation area to check that the synchronisation is running.
+If the synchronisation stops a notification will appear in Workbooks.

 7. Ongoing Maintenance